jconlon/Tracker/tracker/trunk/com.verticon.tracker.product.desktop.releng/readme.txt

 =======================================
 Notes

-1) Most recent build used Kepler 4.3.2
+1) Most recent build used Mars 4.5

-2) This build requires the deltapack.
+2) This build NO LONGER (in theory) requires the deltapack.
 Set the "deltapack" property for the buildProduct.xml ant script which is set in the buildProduct.properties file.
 The version of the deltapack used should match the version of the eclipse that is running.

 3) Due to bug 268867, if the buildDirectory/buildRepo is deleted/cleaned, then the repo must also be removed from